 Please provide feedback on this guide at any point by emailing Kelsey Cheshire, email@example.com.

-A literature review asks: What do we know - or not know - about this particular issue/ topic/ subject?
+A literature review is an essential component of every research project.
+Literature reviews ask: What do we know, or not know, about this particular issue/ topic/ subject?

 How well you answer this question depends upon: